cyishere/find-a-movie/README.md

 Use localStorage store the data.

 - find a movie
-- add to the default list
+- add to the default list, store data at local
 - press the "Find One" button to find a movie to watch
-- label that movie as "watched", automatically delete it from the list
+- label that movie as "watched"
+- delete data from local

 ---